HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 The number of active LDAP connections can be monitored by viewing the number of open connections on the LDAP server via the netstat command:
 **netstat -an | grep 389 | wc -l**

 Note: If your networking configuration requires your Portal server to access the LDAP server through a proxy (such as a firewall or a load balancer) that breaks TCP connections without notifying it’s endpoint, it may be necessary to modify the pool timeout to never reuse a connection past a certain age.
-View additional guidance on connection pooling options available from the IBM WebSphere Application Server Knowledge Center documentation: <https://www.ibm.com/docs/en/was/9.0.5?topic=settings-session-pool>
+View additional guidance on connection pooling options available from the [IBM WebSphere Application Server Knowledge Center documentation](https://www.ibm.com/docs/en/was/9.0.5?topic=settings-session-pool){target="_blank"}.

 **VMM Caches**